 Web Server stopped.

-Here is the file tree that raco frog --init creates for you and Frog expects:
+Here is the file tree that raco darwin --init creates for you and Darwin expects:

 # Files provided by you: